pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 {{% notes type="info" %}}

-Make sure that the fully qualified name in the example above are populated with the values that are specific to your Pulumi organization, project, and stack.
+Make sure that the fully qualified name in the example above is populated with the values that are specific to your Pulumi organization, project, and stack.

 {{% /notes %}}